1948 Pacific typhoon season: Typhoon Lana

 Typhoon Lana, the second system of the season, formed on May 16, west of the Philippines.
 It moved to the north-northeast while intensifying, reaching its peak intensity somewhere on May 18 and 19.
 It then weakened, until it was last noted on May 20 as it merged with a cold front.

 Warnings were issued for Yap, Palau, Guam and Ulithi in preparations for the storm.
 All ships in these islands were instructed to escape to Sangley Point due to the approaching typhoon.

 A plane in Guam encountered the strength of the typhoon; however, it escaped its fury.
 Eighteen individuals were reported dead in Yap when their canoe sank during the storm.
 The damage, however, was minimal.

 Typhoon Mabel

 Mabel formed east of the Philippines as a tropical storm.
 It moved north-northeast and quickly strengthened into a Category 1 typhoon.

-Typhoon Nadine
+Tropical Storm Nadine

 Nadine formed on June 9 east of the Philippines.
 It traveled north and weakened into a tropical depression before dissipating on June 11.